 Goal Setting with Strength

-Here is how the Brilliant Ink team approaches setting our individual goals for the year:
+Here are the 5 steps the Brilliant Ink team takes as we approach setting our individual goals for the year:

-Look at your 2018 Goals, Strength Finder Resultsand 2019 Company Vision and Goals.
-Take some time to reflect on what you accomplished in 2018 and where you’d like to go in 2019 and beyond.
+Look at your previous year's Goals, Strength Finder Results and this year's Company Vision and Goals.
+Take some time to reflect on what you accomplished last year and where you’d like to go in the year to come and beyond.